paltannistha/GenAI_Masterclass/Day2/Prompting.md

 ---

-## 🧠 Types of Prompts
+# 🧠 Types of Prompts in GenAI

+## 📌 Overview
+Prompts are the inputs given to a Generative AI model.
+Different types of prompts help guide the AI to produce **more accurate and useful outputs**.

+---

-### 1. Simple Prompt
+## ✨ 1.
+Simple Prompt
+A basic instruction without much detail.

+### Example:
-Write a poem on nature
+**Write a poem on nature**

+👉 Used for general or creative tasks.

+---

-### 2. Instruction-based Prompt
+## 📋 2.
+Instruction-based Prompt
+A clear instruction with a specific format or requirement.

+### Example:
-Explain cloud computing in 5 bullet points
+**Explain cloud computing in 5 bullet points**

+👉 Helps control the **structure of the output**.

+---

-### 3. Role-based Prompt
+## 🎭 3.
+Role-based Prompt
+Assigns a role to the AI to shape the response style.

+### Example:
-You are a teacher.
-Explain AI to a 10-year-old.
+**You are a teacher.
+Explain AI to a 10-year-old.**

+👉 Improves **tone, clarity, and audience targeting**.

+---

-### 4. Context-based Prompt
+## 📚 4.
+Context-based Prompt
+Provides background information before asking the question.

+### Example:
-I am preparing for an interview.
-Explain REST APIs simply.
+**I am preparing for an interview.
+Explain REST APIs simply.**

+👉 Produces **more relevant and personalized answers**.

+---

 👉 **Key Idea:** More clarity = better output